PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_dev_environment_installation.md

-# Snapdragon Offboard Software Installation
+# Snapdragon Development Environment Installation
 In order to get your snapdragon into the air, a few things need to be installed on your local PC.

 ## Set up development environment